 Accelerating scientific discovery through the development of powerful Artificial Intelligence (AI) platforms coupled with FAIR data and services to systematically unlock knowledge about the world we live in

-To showcase this theme is the Data to services research work where a command line interface for building and deploying standards-compliant (RDF) Knowledge Graphs has been developed to facilitate easy:
+To showcase this theme is the Data to services research work where a command line interface for building and deploying standards-compliant (RDF) Knowledge Graphs have been developed to facilitate easy:

 Integration of any structured data using various solutions.

 Deployment of various interfaces to consume the Knowledge Graph data.

 Deployment of user-friendly web UI to access the integrated data.

 Improving clinical care and well-being through the creation of intelligent systems that bring the science of medicine back into the practice of medicine